Tell Yizreel

 • Modern Times

-In 1948 the village was a base of the Iraqi and Syrian forces of Kaukji, who blocked the roads and shelled the area.
-It was attacked by Palmach forces, but forced to retreat.
+In April 1948 the village of Zar’in became a base of the Iraqi and Syrian forces of Kaukji, who blocked the roads and shelled the area.
+It was attacked by the Jewish soldiers of Palmach (“Strike Forces”), but they were forced to retreat.
 A local monument commemorates their dead.
-The village was finally captured and destroyed by Israeli forces a month later.
+The village was finally captured and destroyed by the Israeli forces a month later, following the declaration of Independence.

-In 1948 a Kibbutz was established on the west side of the Tell, and was named after the Biblical city - Yizreel.
+In 1948 a Kibbutz was established on the west side of the Tel, and was named after the Biblical city – Yizreel.

 Photos: